yusufcnr/100Days-Code-LW3/README.md

 I wish luck, consistency and power for every one who is participating.

-00-01 -> write an article for @scdevstr. // One of the biggest Turkish web3 development community.
+00-01 -> start to write an article for @scdevstr in parallel below activities. // One of the biggest Turkish web3 development community.

 01-30 -> go over again html and css, go over again vanilla js, finish Alchemy js fundamentals and 5 projects.